Nixie (folklore): The brook horse

+German folklore

-The German Nix and Nixe (and Nixie) are types of river merman and mermaid who may lure men to drown, like the Scandinavian type, akin to the Celtic Melusine and similar to the Greek Siren.
-The German epic Nibelungenlied mentions the Nix in connection with the Danube, as early as 1180 to 1210.
+The German Nix and Nixe (and Nixie) are types of river mermen and mermaids who may lure men into drowning, like the Scandinavian type, akin to the Melusine and similar to the Greek Siren.
+The German epic Nibelungenlied mentions the nix in connection with the Danube, as early as 1180 to 1210.

 Nixes in folklore became water sprites who try to lure people into the water.
-The males can assume many different shapes, including that of a human, fish, and snake.
+The males can assume many different shapes, including that of a human, a fish, and a snake.
 The females bear the tail of a fish.
-When they are in human forms, they can be recognised by the wet hem of their clothes.
+When they are in human form, they can be recognised by the wet hem of their clothes.
 The Nixes are portrayed as malicious in some stories but harmless and friendly in others.

+The 1779 poem Der Fischer by Johann Wolfgang von Goethe handles of a fisherman who meets his end when he is lured into the water by a Nixe.

-By the 19th century Jacob Grimm mentions the Nixie to be among the "water-sprites" who love music, song and dancing, and says "Like the sirens, the Nixie by her song draws listening youth to herself, and then into the deep."
-According to Grimm, they can appear human but have the barest hint of animal features: the nix had "a slit ear", and the Nixie "a wet skirt".
+By the 19th century, Jacob Grimm mentions the Nixie to be among the "water-sprites" who love music, song, and dancing, and says, "Like the sirens, the Nixie by her song draws listening youth to herself, and then into the deep."
+According to Grimm, they can appear human but have the barest hint of animal features: the nix had "a slit ear", and the Nixie had "a wet skirt".
 Grimm thinks these could symbolise they are "higher beings" who could shapeshift to animal form.

-One famous Nixe of recent German folklore, deriving from 19th-century literature, was Lorelei; according to the legend, she sat on the rock at the Rhine which now bears her name, and lured fishermen and boatmen to the dangers of the reefs with the sound of her voice.
-In Switzerland there is a legend of a sea-maid or Nixe that lived in Lake Zug (the lake is in the Canton of Zug).
+One famous Nixe of recent German folklore, deriving from 19th-century literature, was Lorelei; according to the legend, she sat on the rock at the Rhine which now bears her name and lured fishermen and boatmen to the dangers of the reefs with the sound of her voice.
+In Switzerland, there is a legend of a sea-maid or Nixe that lived in Lake Zug (the lake is in the Canton of Zug).